-Prerequisite: ECON 100, and MATH 157 or MATH 160.
+Prerequisite: ECON 100, and MATH 140, or MATH 141 or MATH 151.
 ECON 101 is recommended.

 Must be taken on the letter-grade basis by Economics majors.
 It is recommended that this course be taken prior to the second semester of the junior year.